Tasburgh: Early and ancient history

 A large hill fort (Ad Taum) abuts the village at the northwest, and the village church is built within it.
 This may be a remnant of the Danish invasion of the ninth century.

 Tasburgh church is a traditional Norfolk Saxon church of flint with a round tower.

 The first human beings to leave their mark on Tasburgh were fur-clad Mesolithic hunter bands some time between 8500 BC and 4500 BC.

 Between what is now Low Road and the River Tas, behind both the old Horseshoes public house and the nearby garage workshop, a scatter of fine flint flakes has revealed where hunters trimmed their spear and arrow heads at a site where firm ground came close to the river by a ford which is still marked on maps.
 A second ford crossing the tributary stream from Hempnall lay a short distance to the south and remains in use, partly bridged, to this day.

-From their base the hunters could thus easily range through the wooded slopes on either side of the valleys of the Tas and the Hempnall stream, fishing, picking hazel nuts and berries or hunting deer, wild cattle and wild pigs.
 More of their flints have turned up higher on the valley slopes near the village hall and the church.
-Sometimes the chase must have taken them up into a dense forest of oak, elm and lime cloaking the flat clay land above the valleys, the area now called Upper Tasburgh.

-To obtain sufficient food the small group of hunters would need constantly to move around an area far wider than Tasburgh.
-Their only easy route would be along the strip of open woodland on the light soils of the valley sides, sandwiched between the river marshes and the dark forest on the higher ground.
-The line of Saxlingham Lane and Low Road follows this route and leads to both of the fords.

 By around 4000 BC the hunter bands had become merged with incoming Neolithic farmers.
-With flint axes and fire, patches of the valleyside woodland had been cleared for crops of primitive wheat and barley.
-Flint fragments from the farmer's tools have been found spread widely across the area enclosed by Grove Lane, Low Road and Church Hill where sites were likely to have been cultivated in rotation as the poorly manured soil became exhausted.
-Domesticated cattle, sheep and pigs would have been pastured on the marshes and in the woodland glades.
+Flint fragments from the farmer's tools have been found spread widely across the area enclosed by Grove Lane, Low Road and Church Hill.